-A bank's ability to earn money has an effect on its long-term survivability.
-A bank can retain its earnings, giving a boost to its capital cushion, or use them to deal with problematic loans, potentially making the bank more resilient in times of trouble.
-However, banks that are losing money are less able to do those things.
+How profitable a bank is affects its long-term survivability.
+Earnings can be retained by the bank, increasing its capital buffer, or be used to deal with problematic loans, potentially making the bank better prepared to withstand economic trouble.
+However, banks that are losing money have less ability to do those things.

-The First National Bank of Las Animas scored 28 out of a possible 30 on Bankrate's earnings test, better than the national average of 16.52.
+On Bankrate's test of earnings, The First National Bank of Las Animas scored 28 out of a possible 30, exceeding the national average of 15.12.

-Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one key measure of a bank's earnings.
-The First National Bank of Las Animas's most recent annualized quarterly return on equity was 19.72 percent, above the national average of 9.28 percent.
+One important measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by total equity.
+The First National Bank of Las Animas's most recent annualized quarterly return on equity was 20.07 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank reported net income of $3.9 million on total equity of $39.7 million.
-The bank reported an annualized return on average assets, or ROA, of 2.31 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank reported net income of $8.1 million on total equity of $41.8 million for the twelve months ended December 31, 2017.
+The bank had an annualized return on average assets, or ROA, of 2.38 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.